mysql/mysql-ndb-operator/deploy/charts/ndb-operator/README.md

 This chart installs the Ndb CRD, deploys the Ndb Operator and the webhook server in the Kubernetes cluster.

+## License

+Copyright (c) 2021, Oracle and/or its affiliates.

+License information can be found in the LICENSE file.
+This distribution may include materials developed by third parties.
+For license and attribution notices for these materials, please refer to the LICENSE file.

 ## Prerequisites

 - Kubernetes 1.19+